IBM/watsonx-data-lab/docs/wxd-intro-infrastructure.md

 * **Buckets** – Buckets refer to Cloud Object Storage (MinIO, AWS S3, IBM COS, etc...) that contain the files and objects that you will catalog and eventually query with an engine.
 * **Database** – These represent 3rd party databases that are used to query tables that are in a vendor’s proprietary format (Oracle, Db2, Netezza, etc...).

+* **Services** - Services refer to additional components in watsonx.data (like Milvus) which provide specific features that are not found in the watsonx.data engine itself.

 There are two built-in catalogs provided with watsonx.data:

 * **Hive_data** – This catalog contains references to objects that are immutable.
 These are objects such as CSV (comma-separated values), Text, JSON, and Apache Parquet files which are read-only.